jpswade/jpswade.github.io/_posts/2007-01-25-safely-remove-hardware-icon.md

   6. Click on the Policies tab
   7. Change it from &#8220;Optimize for quick removal&#8221; to &#8220;Optimize for performance&#8221;

-**Note:** If you don&#8217;t plan on hot-swapping your USB device very often, and you will ALWAYS make sure you use the &#8220;Safely remove hardware&#8221; dialog to remove your hardware, then use &#8220;Optimize for performance&#8221;, otherwise in most cases it is best to use &#8220;Optimize for quick removal&#8221;, this will allow you to unplug your USB device without worrying about corruption.
+**Note:** If you don't plan on hot-swapping your USB device very often, and you will ALWAYS make sure you use the &#8220;Safely remove hardware&#8221; dialog to remove your hardware, then use &#8220;Optimize for performance&#8221;, otherwise in most cases it is best to use &#8220;Optimize for quick removal&#8221;, this will allow you to unplug your USB device without worrying about corruption.

 Further details are mentioned here: <http://support.microsoft.com/kb/828012>